-Make Thyme Tea for freediving and boosting your immunity during Covid.
+Make Thyme Tea for freediving and boosting your immunity.

 Disclaimer: Always see a healthcare provider before adding thyme tea/water into your diet especially if you’re pregnant or trying to get pregnant, breastfeeding, on medication for blood clots, blood pressure and chronic heart issues.
 Those with an allergy to the Lamiaceae plant family, such as rosemary, oregano and mint should avoid consuming thyme.
 If you start to develop shortness of breath, skin rashes, chest pain, or other signs of an allergy stop consuming thyme immediately and seek medical treatment.

-Freediving is an anaerobic exercise that causes your body to produce a lot of free radicals, which can make your feel tired after dives, cause cell damage and contribute to ageing.
+Freediving is an anaerobic exercise that causes your body to produce a lot of free radicals, which can make you feel tired after dives, cause cell damage and contribute to ageing.
 It’s important to eat, sleep and train right even on non-dive days.
-There’s a lot of ways to add vitamins and minerals into our diets each day, my favourite is Thyme!
+There are a lot of ways to add vitamins and minerals into our diets each day, my favourite is Thyme!
 You can drink Thyme Tea or Thyme Infused water daily with minimal risks and it tastes great!
-With immune-boosting vitamins such as vitamin C, A & B this tea is also good for different types of respiratory issues which could affect your diving.
+With immune-boosting vitamins such as vitamins C, A & B this tea is also good for different types of respiratory issues which could affect your diving.

 Thymus vulgaris is an herb in the Mint family, Lamiaceae.
-Thyme exhibits antimicrobial, antioxidant, anti carcinogenesis, anti-inflammatory and antispasmodic activate.
-It’s excellent at supporting the immune and respiratory systems, preventing infections and fights free radicals.
-The main component of thyme is an essential oil, thymol which gives it antiseptic properties that kills fungi.
-It also helps in killing bacterial and viral infections which can also give some relief with a cold, cough, relieve congestion and soothe a sore throat.
+Thyme exhibits antimicrobial, antioxidant, anti-carcinogenesis, anti-inflammatory and antispasmodic activity.
+It’s excellent at supporting the immune and respiratory systems, preventing infections and fighting free radicals.
+The main component of thyme is an essential oil, thymol which gives it antiseptic properties that kill fungi.
+It also helps in killing bacterial and viral infections which can also give some relief with a cold, or cough, relieve congestion and soothe a sore throat.
 Thyme also has salicylate that may slow down blood clotting.
 It's best to avoid this herb 2 weeks before a scheduled surgery, please remember to consult with your healthcare provider.

 Thyme is a Good Source of:

-• Potassium - is a mineral and electrolyte.
-Aids with maintaining blood pressure, help reduce water retention, muscle contractions/cramps, digestion, heart rhythm, blood pH balance (acidity and alkalinity).
+Potassium - is a mineral and electrolyte.
+Aids in maintaining blood pressure help reduce water retention, muscle contractions/cramps, digestion, heart rhythm, and blood pH balance (acidity and alkalinity).

-• Calcium - to building bones and keeping them healthy.
+Calcium - to build bones and keep them healthy.

-• Iron - to preserve many vital functions in the body, including general energy and focus, gastrointestinal processes, and the immune system.
+Iron - to preserve many vital functions in the body, including general energy and focus, gastrointestinal processes, and the immune system.
 Your body uses iron to make hemoglobin, a protein in red blood cells that enables them to carry oxygen around the body.
-It may boost immunity, reduces fatigue and restores sleep.
+It may boost immunity, reduce fatigue and restore sleep.

 1-teaspoon serving of fresh thyme offers 1.28 milligrams of vitamin C.